tylim88/FirelordJSDoc/docs/highlights/update.md

 # Update 🍃

-This page discusses how updates works, we will use `updateDoc` in the example, but it works the same for `batch.update` and `transaction.update`.
+This page discusses how updates works and its quirks.

+We will use `updateDoc` in the example, but it works the same for `batch.update` and `transaction.update`.

 ## Dangerous Firestore SDK Update API 🦤